I spent the weekend with Jeanette and Johannah (of the Tour de Palm Springs weekend).

 The day before the race, Jeanette drove us up the first half of the course (which was mainly all uphill).
 (Awesome.)
 I learned that we would basically be running on the sun.
 (Oh no, not again.)

-I usually wear the same thing every race, but last time I learned to forget vanity and routines.
-I did this race in my pajama pants and a white tech shirt.
+Last time I learned to forget vanity and routines.
+I scrapped my normal race outfit in favor of pajama pants and a white tech shirt.
 Best decision of the day.

-It was super hot out, but it was way less bothersome with lighter clothes.
-It also helped that I had no time goals whatsoever.
-With an incline for most of the first half, mixed with running on fire, I figured I’d just take it easy and basically take a 13.1 mile stroll.
+With an incline for most of the first half, mixed with running on fire, I figured I’d basically take a 13.1 mile stroll.
 (Johannah knocked it out of the park, finishing in 2:06:38.)

 Jeanette showed up at a few points along the course to be a personal water/Gatorade station for Johannah and I. Incredible, right?